dave-schmidt-dev/pdf-chunker/PROJECT_SUMMARY.md

 **Status:** Actively maintained
 **License:** MIT

-**Built with help from:** Claude (Anthropic) for architecture advice, troubleshooting, and deployment automation
+**Built with help from:** Claude (Anthropic) for architecture advice, troubleshooting, deployment automation, and branding optimization

 ---